Piotr-Navalnyj/MLzoomcamp-2025-Midterm/README.md

 "Some features, such as wage, overall rating, and potential, have extremely strong correlation with market value.
 As a result, models like XGBoost can achieve very high R².
 This is realistic given how football player values are decided in practice."

 How to use:
-step 1: Download all stuff in requirenment.txt most of them you can easyli be downloaded by typed in cmd:  pip install "all things from requirenments"
+step 1: Download all stuff in requirenment.txt most of them you can easily be downloaded by typed in cmd:  pip install "all things from requirenments"

 step 2: download data Career_Mode_ player datasets_FIFA_15-21.csv